Vyral/base-template/_posts/2024-01-05-unlock-the-secrets-to-home-selling-success.md

 As an added bonus, everyone who registers for this virtual webinar will receive John Schuster's free 40-page home marketing guide. **It's your ticket to gaining an unfair advantage when selling your home.**

-Sign up today for one of the upcoming sessions on Tuesday, January 30, at 11 a.m. or 6 p.m., or Thursday, February 1, at 11 a.m. or 6 p.m.
+[Sign up today](https://www.johnschustergroup.com/home_seller_forum){: target="_blank" rel="noopener"} for one of the upcoming sessions on Tuesday, January 30, at 11 a.m. or 6 p.m., or Thursday, February 1, at 11 a.m. or 6 p.m.
 Space is limited, so secure your spot now.
 You'll thank yourself later for taking action and not waiting for spring!